What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-As the first video-based lane dataset \cite{openlane-v} introduced in 2021, \href{https://github.com/yujun0-0/mma-net}{VIL-100} \cite{VIL100} aims to extend lane detection from single images to video sequences and use temporal information to resolve in-frame ambiguities such as occlusions.
-It contains 100 videos with 10,000 images extracted at eight different resolutions, from 1920×1080 to 640×368.
+\paragraph{\textbf{VIL-100:}} As the first video-based lane dataset \cite{openlane-v} introduced in 2021, \href{https://github.com/yujun0-0/mma-net}{VIL-100} \cite{VIL100} aims to extend lane detection from single images to video sequences and use temporal information to resolve in-frame ambiguities such as occlusions.
+It comprises 100 videos, including 97 self-collected videos and 3 sourced from a website, from which 10,000 images were extracted at eight different resolutions ranging from 1920 × 1080 to 640 × 368.
 However, all images are recorded at 1920×1080 pixels in annotation files.
 Analysis of annotation files reveals that 80.2\% of images (8020 out of 10,000) depict highway scenes, while 19.5\% (1948 images) record city scenarios.
 The remaining 0.3\% lack a scene-type label.
-The maximum number of annotated lane markings on a single image is 6, occurring in only 20 images.
-Most images have 4 (43.
-7\%) or 5 (33.8\%) annotated lane markings, followed by 3 (15.5\%) and 2 (5.0\%).
+Most images contain (43.
+7\%) or 5 (33.8\%) annotated lane markings, followed by 3 (15.5\%) and 2 (5.0\%), while only 20 images contain the maximum of 6 lane markings.
 Fig.~\ref{fig:vil100_visualization} visualizes sample images, where we overlay annotations derived from the JSON file and assign colors based on the lane ID.
 Segmentation maps with black background are also presented.
-However, it clearly demonstrates the annotation errors in both the amount and positioning.
+However, it clearly demonstrates the annotation errors in both amount and positioning, introducing supervisory noise and obscuring lane geometry.
 Meanwhile, there are also 175 images of 6 videos without annotations for lane markings, despite containing clearly visible lane markings, as shown in the middle column of Fig.~\ref{fig:vil100_visualization} (a), and despite the annotations of the same lane markings given in the adjacent frames, as shown in the other columns of Fig.~\ref{fig:vil100_visualization} (a).
+These false negatives induce training bias by systematically underrepresenting unlabeled lane markings.
 Furthermore, despite the ambition of addressing occlusion ambiguities by providing temporal information, the criteria for whether to annotate a lane marking are ambiguous, leading to inconsistent annotations in even adjacent frames, as shown in Fig.~\ref{fig:vil100_visualization} (b).
 Such annotation inconsistencies and errors pose significant challenges in training robust lane detection models, as they may learn conflicting and incorrect patterns.